 The Claddagh Ring is possibly one of the most culturally significant pieces of jewelry found anywhere in the world and is one of Ireland's most loved symbols.

-It’s history, design, meaning and manner of wearing are all deeply rooted in Irish tradition.
+It's history, design, meaning and manner of wearing are all deeply rooted in Irish culture and tradition.
 Two hands of friendship hold a heart of love beneath a crown of loyalty.
 But what does this symbolism mean?

 One of the oldest fishing villages in Ireland, it dates back to the 5th century.
-The people elected their own King, and lived by their own customs and laws separate from the people of Galway.
-It was an Irish speaking, thatch cottage community, that seldom welcomed strangers.
+The people elected their own King, and lived by their own customs and laws, separate from the people of Galway.
+It was an Irish speaking, thatched cottage community, that seldom welcomed strangers.

 There are three different legends told to explain the origins of the ring.
 Who knows which one first found life in reality!
 Today all three tales have attained mythical status and so we will explore them further.

 The first story centers around a Galwayman, Richard Joyce and his enduring love for his sweetheart Margaret.
 Richard was captured by Algerian pirates and sold as a slave to a Moorish goldsmith.
-Richard became his master’s apprentice and designed the ring, hoping someday to be reunited with his Claddagh love.
+Richard became his master's apprentice and designed the ring, hoping someday to be reunited with his true love in the Claddagh.

 In 1689 William III demanded the release of all British subjects held as slaves.
 The Moorish goldsmith offered half his fortune and his daughter's hand in marriage if the talented Richard would remain with them.
 Richard declined, returning once again to Ireland in search of Margaret.